SlideRuleEarth/sliderule/README.md

 ## VI.
 Delivering the Code

-Run [RELEASE.sh](RELEASE.sh) to tag the repository and create a tarball that can be distributed: `./RELEASE.sh X.Y.Z`
+Run [RELEASE.sh](RELEASE.sh) to tag the repository and create a tarball that can be distributed: `./RELEASE.sh vX.Y.Z`

 The three number version identifier X.Y.Z has the following convention: Incrementing X indicates an interface change and does not guarantee the preservation of backward compatibility.
 Incrementing Y indicates additional or modified functionality that maintains compile-time compatibility but may change a run-time behavior.
 Incrementing Z indicates a bug fix or code cleanup and maintains both compile-time and run-time compatibility.